Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 2,000 Dong appears on two kinds of material: dark brown cotton paper and metal coin.

-In some parts of Vietnam, you can use a 2,000 Dong cotton banknote in exchange for a small bread that doesn’t add anything else or a mint-flavored gum.
+In some parts of Vietnam, you can exchange a 2,000 Dong cotton banknote for mint-flavored gum or a small load of bare bread without anything else inside.

 And, of course, there are not too many things that cost about 2,000 VND.